This post was co-authored by Teddy Ferdinand. Who is working as Cloud Security Architect 🐻

 In open-source, we can think of Reshift, which does a very good job in this area.

-Non-regression tests are still required for an upgrade, even minor.
+Non-regression tests are still required for an upgrade, even a minor one.
 A minor modification can sometimes bring its share of anomalies.

-It can also sometimes lead to degraded performance, requiring to review its infrastructure.
+It can also sometimes lead to degraded performance, requiring you to review your infrastructure.

-That’s all folks ✋🏻, In the next part, we will focus on deployment part of your DevSecOps CI/CD Pipeline.
+In the next part, we will focus on the deployment part of your DevSecOps CI/CD Pipeline.

 zoph.